Student Elective Information

 This elective offers experience in the Medical Intensive Care Unit (MICU) at YNHH.
 Students are on call every fourth night with an intern and resident pair, assisting them in the admission of patients.
 Students follow patients in the MICU and assist in their care with their intern and resident.
 It provides the opportunity for participating in the acute management of common medical emergencies.
 The elective is offered for a period of two or four weeks.

 This is an opportunity for students to see a wide variety of gastrointestinal problems and patients, with an opportunity for discussion and review.
 The student will be an integral part of the inpatient GI consult service, primarily working in an inpatient setting.
 The student should plan to attend this rotation on a full-time basis.
 It is offered to two students throughout the year every four weeks.
-This elective is recommended for 4th year students.
-Dr. D. Proctor
+This elective is recommended for fourth year students.

 Students desiring an intensive, more advanced in patient experience with the care of HIV infected persons may spend one month as a sub-intern on the Donaldson/Atkins Firm.
 The Firm offers a combined general internal medicine/HIV ward experience.
 Previously, Donaldson/Atkins admitted only HIV positive persons.
 However, with the advent of highly active antiretroviral therapy and effective opportunistic infection (OI) prophylaxis, the HIV inpatient census has decreased and both HIV positive and general medical patients are cared for.
 The firm practices a multidisciplinary HIV care approach.
 There are two teams, each comprised of an attending, two residents, two interns, and one third-year medical student.
 On average, 30-50 percent of the patients are HIV-positive.
 Students who elect an externship on Donaldson/Atkins function as an integral member of one of the two teams.
 However, the student does not substitute for, but works in tandem with one of the interns, essentially as a second intern.
 Activities include supervised initial evaluation and daily management of patients with HIV disease; daily rounds with the team; case presentations to the attending physician; and attendance of tri-weekly attending rounds, and weekly firm conference, during which various HIV related infections and non-infectious problems are discussed.